JamesGreenaway/craftcms/README.md

 ### Mkcert
 Please consult [mkcert](https://github.com/FiloSottile/mkcert) for full installation instructions. *Note*: Once you have installed Mkcert you will likely need to restart your local machine.

-In order to create a certificate for each project ensure that you are inside the `traefik/` directory and run the following command replacing `example` with the value used for `$COMPOSER_PROJECT_NAME`:
+To create a certificate for each project ensure that you are inside the `traefik/` directory and run the following command replacing `example` with the value used for `$COMPOSER_PROJECT_NAME`:

 `mkcert -cert-file certs/example-cert.pem -key-file certs/example-key.pem "example.test" "*.example.test"`

-It is possible to add more domain names, if required.
-For example if you are adding a subdomain you would add `"dev.example.test"`.
+It is possible to add more domain names if required.
+For example, if you are adding a subdomain you would add `"dev.example.test"`.

 Once you have created your certificates you will need to inform Traefik where it can locate them.
 Please add a file inside the `traefik/` directory called `dynamic_conf.toml` and include the following text for each project you create certificates for: